IdiotStudios/mpkg/README.md

 ## Contribution

-Feel free to contribute in anyway, this is just a side project
+Feel free to contribute in anyway, this is just a side project of mine.